 - Integrase Inhibitors: Once HIV has penetrated a CD4 cell, it inserts genetic material into the cells with the assistance of a protein known as integrase.
 This inhibitor blocks the virus’s ability to complete this crucial replication step.

-The drug regimen recommended for each patient should take into consideration potential drug interactions, previous drug-resistance testing, and dosing frequency.
-Once a regimen is put into place, the patient’s ongoing reaction and success levels will be carefully monitored by his or her physician.
+The drug regimen recommended for each person should take into consideration potential drug interactions, previous drug-resistance testing, and dosing frequency.
+Once a regimen is put into place, your ongoing reaction and success levels will be carefully monitored by your doctor.
 In the event of severe side effects or proven ineffectiveness, alterations to the drug regimen will be recommended.

-Previously, antiretroviral drug therapies relied upon achieving two primary outcomes: the inhibition of the proteins protease and reverse transcriptase.
+Antiretroviral drug therapies previously relied upon achieving two primary outcomes: the inhibition of the proteins protease and reverse transcriptase.
 Today, recent approvals for additional HIV treatment options that block the virus’s entry into the body’s CD4 cells and the introduction of the virus’s genetic materials (entry inhibitors and integrase inhibitors) expand the number of combinations available to patients.